ysig/GraKeL/doc/documentation/introduction.rst

     >>> y_pred = clf.predict(K_test)

-Finally, we can print the classification accuracy as follows:
+Finally, we compute and print the classification accuracy as follows:

 .. doctest::